ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     $ sudo systemctl restart sshd.service
     ~~~

-You cannot log as `root` through ssh, because you have disabled that possibility but, if that were still possible, you would see how the server does not ask you the TFA verification code anymore.
+You cannot log as `root` through SSH, because you have disabled that possibility but, if that were still possible, you would see how the server does not ask you the TFA verification code anymore.
 On the other hand, you can try to open a new non-shared SSH connection with `mgrsys` and check out that it is still asking you for the TFA code.

 > [!IMPORTANT]
+> **Use `pam` groups when managing many SSH users**\
 > Managing SSH access with `Match` rules using `pam` groups is a more practical approach when handling many users.

 #### Other possible changes in SSH configuration

-There are many other possible adjustments that can be done in the `sshd` service configuration, but some of them can conflict with how Proxmox VE runs.
-So, beware of the following changes.
+There are many other possible adjustments that can be done in the `sshd` service configuration, but some of them can conflict with how Proxmox VE runs:

 - **Adjusting the `MaxStartups` value**\
     When some user tries to connect to your server, that establishes a new unauthenticated or _startup_ connection.
 Those users trying to connect can be automated processes running in your server, so be mindful of making this value just big enough for your needs.

 - **Adjusting the `MaxSessions` value**\
     This parameter indicates how many sessions can be opened from a shared SSH connection.
-It could happen that some procedure requires to open two or more extra sessions branched out from its original SSH connection, so be careful of not making this value too small or unnecessarily big.
+It could happen that some procedure requires to open two or more extra sessions branched out from its original SSH connection.
+Be careful of not making this value too small or unnecessarily big.

 - **IP restrictions**\
-    You can specify which IPs can connect to your server through ssh, but this management is better left to the firewall embedded in your standalone PVE node.
+    You can specify which IPs can connect to your server through SSH, but this management is better left to the firewall embedded in your standalone PVE node.

 - **Changing the port number**\
-    This is a common hardening-wise change, but not without it's own share of potential problems.
-Changing the port means that you'll also have to change the configuration of other systems and clients that may communicate with your Proxmox VE server through ssh.
+    This is a common hardening-wise change, but not without its own share of potential problems.
+Changing the port means that you also have to change the configuration of other systems and clients that may communicate with your Proxmox VE server through SSH.

     > [!NOTE]
-    > **My rule of thumb regarding the SSH port change**\
+    > **Rule of thumb regarding the SSH port change**\
-    > Change the SSH port only if you're going to expose it directly to the public internet and you won't (_although you **absolutely** should_) put a firewall, reverse proxy or any other security solution between your SSH port and the wild.
+    > Change the SSH port only if you are going to expose it directly to the public internet and you will not (_although you **absolutely** should_) put a firewall, reverse proxy or any other security solution between your SSH port and the wild.

 #### Consideration about hardening the `sshd` service

-Overall, be aware of the services or tasks in your server that require SSH connections to work, like it happens with Proxmox VE, and study the viability of any change to the `sshd` configuration in a **case-by-case** basis.
+Be aware of the services or tasks in your server that require SSH connections to work, like it happens with Proxmox VE, and study the viability of any change to the `sshd` configuration in a **case-by-case** basis.

 ## Relevant system paths